, ,

 The much larger part came before.
 I spent time deciding what "going cold" means before I ever connected the model to Slack.
 I spent more time deciding what an "appropriate nudge" looks like, in language a human reading the agent's logs could verify.
 I spent time defining what counts as a follow-up and what counts as a fresh question that requires me to answer.
 Two phrases that sound obvious until you ask three people to define them and get three answers.

-I also wrote down what the agent is allowed to do, in language another engineer could read and disagree with.
+I also wrote down what the agent is allowed to do, in language another engineer could read and disagree with — the start of a workable ai governance framework.
 I wrote down the rollback path.
 I wrote down what would have to be true for the agent to be turned off entirely, and how I would notice that it should be.

 None of this is glamorous.
 All of it made the team's pause a calm one rather than a panicked one.